We encourage you to wear a mask indoors

 - Sign the Voluntary Use of Filtering Facepieces N95 form - PDF filled out by employee and retained by employee's supervisor.

 Can I reuse an N95 mask?
-Extended use of N95 or KN95 masks offers an improvement to typical cloth face coverings, but is not how they are normally used for standard workplace hazards that typically require the use of N95s.
+Extended use of N95 masks offers an improvement to typical cloth face coverings, but is not how they are normally used for standard workplace hazards that typically require the use of N95s.

 - Store the mask in a bag in a clean, dry space.
 The user of the respirator should be able to be clearly identified.
 Face coverings should never be shared.